X

 To check for speed, you can use a reliable speed checker tool by simply entering your website’s URL to test every page.
 Get the data on load time and other supporting information on page size and requests.

 You will want to utilize page speed optimization which is one of the basics of SEO.
 Using this loading technique will help save time by preventing images at the bottom half of the page from loading.
-Another way of checking for speed is to experience loading your own website from different mobile devices to find out where it’s not loading at its best.
+Another way of checking for speed is to experience loading your website from different mobile devices to find out where it’s not loading at its best.
 It’ll help you target which to optimize.

 6. Check Website Navigation